Jenna Bush Hager Takes A Jab At President Trump After His Comments About Her Grandfather

-Donald Trump spoke to a crowd of supporters in Great Falls, Montana yesterday.
+Donald Trump spoke to a crowd of supporters in Great Falls, Montana, yesterday.
 In his speech, the notoriously cavalier president was characteristically dismissive of a Republican predecessor, this time setting his sights on former-president George H.W.
 Bush, who served as president from 1989 until 1993.
 Bush lost his wife of more than 70 years less than three months ago.

 Trump questioned the complexity of one of H.W.
 Bush’s presidential philosophies, where he referred to “a thousand points of light,” according to People.